shakfu/py-js/README.md

 - The `py` object is currently marked as experimental pre-alpha and still needs further unit/functional/integration testing and field testing of course.
 Do not use it expecting it is battle-tested!

 - As of this writing, the `api` module which is a minimal cython-based wrapper of the max-api is does not unload fully between patches.
 It requires a restart of Max to work after you close the first patch which uses it.
+This is a [bug](https://bugs.python.org/issue34309)in python which is being worked on and my be [fixed](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/cython-users/SnVpCE7Sq8M/hdT8S2iFBgAJ) in future versions.

-- `core` features are supposed to be the most stable, and should not crash under any circumstances (but they may..), `extra` features are less stable since they are more experimental, etc..
+- `core` features are supposed to be the most stable, and *should* not crash under most circumstances, `extra` features are less stable since they are more experimental, etc..

-- The `api` module is the most experimental part of this project, and is completely optional.
+- The `api` module is the most experimental and evolving part of this project, and is completely optional.
 If you don't want to use it, don't import it.

-- Some of the `py` variations package pre-built binaries.
-If you are not comfortable with using , feel free to build your own custom python distro.
-(I may include as a submodule, the python source in the future.)

 ## Building